1DDRAG0NN1/ABT-DDRAGONN/README.md

 Im very energetic once you mention my intrests! (<-view strawpage)

-appoligies if i get quiet or dry after a while, i dislike like *super long* convos
+appoligies if i get quiet or dry after a while, i dislike like *super long* convos.

 im not the best at starting conversations or going up to people.

+I LOVE CROWNING PEOPLE AND GETTING CROWNED YAYAYAY

 **i dont roleplay.**
 > (often?? i havent in ages and it lowkey cringes me out when someone randomly roleplays sorry!!)